Abstract for the 2018 HEI Annual Conference

 Susceptibility to Multiple Air Pollutants in Cardiovascular Disease

-Cardiovascular disease (CVD) is the leading cause of death in the U.S., and substantial research links chronic and acute ambient air pollution exposures to CVD.
-Much of this research identifies stronger effects of air pollution in lower socioeconomic position (SEP) communities, where pollution exposures are often higher.
-The specific factors underlying this susceptibility, however, remain unknown.
-The interplay between social and environmental exposures is particularly relevant for CVD, as pollution and chronic stress each impact inflammation, metabolic function, oxidative stress, hypertension, atherosclerosis, and other processes in CVD etiology.
-More clearly elucidating pollution susceptibility will improve our ability to identify and characterize at-risk populations, to offer new methods for investigating multiple exposures, and, ultimately, to develop more cost-effective interventions to reduce the disproportionate CVD burdens and health disparities.
+Background.
+Cardiovascular disease (CVD), the leading cause of death in the U.S., has been linked to chronic and acute air pollution exposures.
+Research has identified stronger effects of air pollution in lower-socioeconomic position (SEP) communities, where exposures are also often higher.
+While specific factors underlying this susceptibility remain unknown, chronic psychosocial stress related to social adversity has been hypothesized as a critical component.
+The potential interplay between social and environmental exposures is particularly relevant for CVD, as both impact upon several common processes in CVD.
+More clearly elucidating susceptibility factors will help to better identify at-risk populations, to offer methods for investigating joint effects of multiple exposures, and, ultimately, to develop more cost-effective interventions towards reducing disproportionate CVD burdens and health disparities.